Picsha AI

 4. reanalyze_asset

 Triggers the Picsha AI processing pipeline for a given asset.
-This allows an agent to natively trigger Amazon Titan generative edits, Bedrock summaries, and Rekognition tagging dynamically.
+This allows an agent to natively trigger intelligent summaries and automated tagging dynamically.

 • id (string, required): The unique ID of the asset.